 - No admission restrictions

 - Semester fee

 The sustainable supply of heat, electricity and fuels as well as the efficient use of energy by end users are among this century's most important concerns all over the world.
 Worldwide the energy sector is faced with the challenge of reducing energy consumption, further developing regenerative energy sources and combining renewable energy forms and fossil energy sources in an optimum way during the transition period.
 For this reason there is an increasing demand in the energy sector for well-trained energy engineers.
-The undergraduate course in Energy Systems offers a forward-looking degree allowing graduates to assume development, planning and management responsibility in a wide variety of companies in the energy and heating sector.
+The undergraduate course in Energy Engineering offers a forward-looking degree allowing graduates to assume development, planning and management responsibility in a wide variety of companies in the energy and heating sector.

 About the Course

-The course in Energy Systems teaches students to recognize energy related engineering problems and use the appropriate scientific methods to solve these problems.
+The course in Energy Engineering teaches students to recognize energy related engineering problems and use the appropriate scientific methods to solve these problems.
 As future engineers they are responsible for the development of sustainable engineering plans for the supply, distribution and use of energy.
 As experts in the field they take part in the public discourse about the future of power supply and develop sustainable solutions.